ric2b/Vivaldi-browser/chromium/tools/metrics/histograms/README.md

 histogram to answer a particular question, they can learn if there was a histogram at some point that did so even if it isn't active now.

+*Exception:* It is ok to delete the metadata for any histogram that has never been recorded to.
+For example, it's fine to correct a typo where the histogram name in the metadata does not match the name in the Chromium source code.

 ### Histogram Suffixes

 It is sometimes useful to record several closely related metrics, which measure